International League of Antiquarian Booksellers

-The International League of Antiquarian Booksellers is a non-profit umbrella organization of bookseller associations, with its legal location in Geneva, Switzerland.
-It federates 22 National Associations of Antiquarian Booksellers, representing nearly 2000 dealers in 32 countries.
-Antiquarian booksellers affiliated to the League adhere to the ILAB Code of Ethics, and the League aims to server as a global network for the rare book trade.
+The International League of Antiquarian Booksellers is a non-profit international federation of bookseller associations, with its legal location in London, UK.
+It unites 22 national associations of Antiquarian Booksellers, representing over 1600 dealers in 39 countries.
+Antiquarian booksellers affiliated to the League adhere to the ILAB Code of Usages and Customs, and the League aims to serve as a global network for the rare book trade.

 History

 The idea of forming an international organization of antiquarian booksellers that would beneficially link national associations of antiquarian booksellers was originally conceived by the former president of the Dutch Association, Menno Hertzberger.
 As a Jew, he had spent part of the Second World War hiding from the Nazis.
 To quote him:

 "Five long years (of war) had put up … barriers between nations.
 There was no communication.
 This enforced extra chauvinism - worse, hatred.
 Was there a possibility to do something about inter-human relationships, to bring nations more together?
 This was my dream.
 But how could it be realized?
 Only on common ground, on mutual interests.
 Therefore, for an antiquarian bookseller, by THE BOOK!"

-In 1947 representatives from five countries, Denmark, France, Great Britain, the Netherlands and Sweden, met in Amsterdam to discuss the formation of such an organization, with the aim of establishing open markets, to foster friendship and understanding, and to counteract the animosity and suspicion engendered by World War Two.
+In 1947, representatives from five countries, Denmark, France, Great Britain, the Netherlands and Sweden, met in Amsterdam to discuss the formation of such an organization, with the aim of establishing open markets, to foster friendship and understanding, and to counteract the animosity and suspicion engendered by World War Two.

 The president of the British Association, Percy H. Muir, chaired the first conference and became a major role player in the evolution of the League; Muir also assembled the important scientific library of Ian Fleming, later author of the James Bond novels - through Muir, Fleming himself became a director of the London booksellers Elkin Mathews.

-The ILAB was formally incorporated in Copenhagen in September 1948, with ten participating countries, among them Belgium, Finland, Switzerland, Norway, Italy, Great Britain, France, Sweden, the Netherlands and Denmark.
+ILAB was formally incorporated in Copenhagen in September 1948, with ten participating countries, among them Belgium, Finland, Switzerland, Norway, Italy, Great Britain, France, Sweden, the Netherlands and Denmark.
 William S. Kundig from Switzerland was elected the first ILAB President in the history of the League.
 In his opening speech the Danish bookseller Einar Grønholt Pedersen defined the universal aims and ethics of all ILAB antiquarian booksellers:

 Present status

-22 national associations and some 2000 rare booksellers in 32 countries under one roof: Members of the International League of Antiquarian Booksellers are the national associations, their members are affiliated to the League, and known as ILAB booksellers or ILAB affiliates.
+22 national associations and over 1600 rare booksellers in 39 countries under one roof: Members of the International League of Antiquarian Booksellers are the national associations, their members are affiliated to the League, and known as ILAB booksellers or ILAB affiliates.

-ILAB Congresses and ILAB Book Fairs are important market places of the rare book world.
+ILAB Congresses and ILAB Book Fairs are important marketplaces of the rare book world.

 The ILAB Breslauer Prize for Bibliography is awarded every fourth year to outstanding academic works on bibliography and the history of the book.
-The ILAB Stolen Book Database aims to prevent book thefts worldwide.
+The ILAB Missing Books Register aims to prevent book thefts worldwide.

-ILAB's website contains information on books, manuscripts, autographs and prints.
-Each national association affiliated to the League has its own website, all of which are brought together under the umbrella of ILAB.